axanthos/orange3-textable-prototypes/doc/widgets/SuperTextFiles.rst

 key, value) will be applied to each file appearing in the **File paths** field at the moment of their addition to the list with **Add**.

-The **PDF Password** allows password-protected files to be passed to the widget.
+The **PDF Password** field allows password-protected files to be passed to the widget.
+Insert the password in the field and proceed as usual.

 The **OCR Language(s)** field is needed by the OCR processes.
 By default, it contains English abbreviated by `eng`.
 Multilingual files are supported